jahiidh/datatable/README.md

 ## Installation

-You can start use it with CDN
+You can start using it with CDN

 ```html
 <link href="https://cdn.jsdelivr.net/gh/jahiidh/datatable/datatable.min.css" rel="stylesheet"/>